Amphawa Floating Market: Step Travel

 Car: From Bangkok, take Highway 35 Rama 2 road to Km63.
 After that turn left at a parallel level road.
 When you see Samut Songkhram downtown intersection, turn right and turn left across the tracks and turn right at the third traffic light, then turn left again.
 When you find a white label with 3 big head masks, turn left into the Amphawa district and straight, to find the Siam City route.
 Drive straight to the high bridge and down, turn left into the Ampawan Temple.
 You can park a car at the temple.

 Bus: From the southern bus station, take the bus 996 Bangkok–Damnoen Saduak.
 The bus is air-conditioned and goes through the Samut Songkhram province to get to the Amphawa Floating Market.
 Visitors can take the bus to get to the floating market and the price is 80 baht.

 Mini bus: Buses that run from the Victory Monument to the Amphawa Floating Market are the best.
 There are several bus operators that travel to Amphawa.
-The price costs between 90–100 baht each way and will drop you off right down the street from the market.
+The price costs between 90 and 100 baht each way and will drop you off right down the street from the market.